Mathys-Rituper/Mathys-Rituper/README.md

 ✏️ Software isn't all about coding.
 Designing enjoyable interfaces and experiences for users is something I stongly care about.
 I'm experimented with tools like Figma or Canva to create nice-looking visuals and interfaces for my projects !

+🌐 During my school curriculum and various experiences, I've also acquired knowledge in networking, basics of operating systems, databases, APIs, analysis and conception of information systems.

 ## Causes and interests

 🌿 Aside from computer science, I dedicate much of my free time to the cause of ecological and social justice, for which I am strongly committed.
 Although it is above all a fight for our global survival in a desirable world, it has taught me a lot about how to work as a group towards a common goal using soft skills that are less common among software developers (e.g. multi-team coordination, planning, public relations,...).
 I also got to learn a lot about myself and what I truely care about, in addition to being a life-defining experience.